 Stoneware is a very broad option in that there are many, many products out there to choose from and you WILL be able to find one that suits you.
 Whether you have a certain shape you want or maybe a colour or a set so everything matches, you will find it and use it because you love the convenience, easy cleanup and make ahead and freeze option.

-Porcelain enamel is by far the most common of ceramic cooking options.
-It is elegant, easy clean and care for, stackable and freezer to oven to table makes it efficient.
+Porcelain enamel is by far the most common ceramic cooking options.
+It is elegant, easy to clean and care for, stackable and freezer to oven to the table makes it efficient.

 What would be your first, second and third choice? leave me a message and let’s compare notes!